Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Uniform light-cone gauge in the large and limit

 The cubic and quartic Lagrangians are given in Appendix \ref{Appx_Cubic_Quartic}, and they do not show any pathological behaviour (e.g. non-locality, broken Hermiticity).
-This hints that this perturbative expansion of the non-relativistic action is well defined.
-Moreover the structure of all perturbative terms so far computed shows that the light-cone gauge preserves a manifest $SO(3) \times SO(4)$ symmetry.
+Moreover, the structure of all perturbative terms shows that the light-cone gauge preserves a manifest $SO(3) \times SO(4)$ symmetry.

 Physical states should satisfy the level-matching condition, which is obtained by integrating out in $\sigma$ the linear Virasoro constraint $C_1 \approx 0$.
 In our setting, where the string has no winding mode around $\phi$, the level-matching condition reads